 According to the Business Group on Health’s mental health strategy guide, “interventions designed to promote positive mental health aren’t associated with a particular mental health status, and thus can reach a larger employee audience without the stigma that benefits or programs explicitly targeting mental health may carry.
 Indeed, large employers have indicated that sleep programs, for example, can be an effective initial point of care for mental health and substance use disorder programs.”

-For example, mental health preventive tools like Calm Business that address stress, mild anxiety, sleep issues, and positive thinking can serve as an entry point to your EAP and wider mental health resources by engaging employees with a well-known brand.
+For example, mental health preventive tools like Calm that address stress, mild anxiety, sleep issues, and positive thinking can serve as an entry point to your EAP and wider mental health resources by engaging employees with a well-known brand.

-And now, Calm Business also helps you overcome another common barrier to EAP utilization: employees can’t find it when they need it.
+And now, Calm also helps you overcome another common barrier to EAP utilization: employees can’t find it when they need it.

 If you’re moving to a modern EAP to address growing workplace stress, anxiety, and burnout, you’ll need to address persistent challenges.
 Even the newest EAPs are designed primarily for a small subset of your population, leaving the majority without adequate support.
 EAPs also continue to battle against long-held perceptions that they’re designed only for crisis mental health situations, which deter many employees from using them.
 And among those employees who do want to access your EAP, more than half are having trouble navigating to it.

-For more information on how Calm Business can help you improve employee mental health and well-being, contact a Calm specialist today.
+For more information on proactively supporting employee mental health and well-being, check out our pricing or connect with a Calm specialist today.